zozzlethena/docs/pages/tokenomics.md

 ### Optimism Team

-The Optimism team has a vested interest in ensuring that Velodrome achieves its mission of serving as an ecosystem public good.
+The Optimism team has a vested interest in ensuring that Velocimeter achieves its mission of serving as an ecosystem public good.
 The team will receive 20M (5%) `$veVELO` in the initial distribution, to support that interest.